 - 400-level seminars, independent study courses, directed research courses, and thesis courses may be exempted

-Deferred Exams: Application for a deferred examination must be made using a Deferred Examination Request form no later than two business days after the missed examination or final assessment activity date (also see Policy C2005 Final Assessment).
+Deferred Exams: Application for a deferred examination must be made using an Examination Request form no later than two working days after the missed examination (see Student Assessments Policy and Student Deferrals Procedure).

 Former Grading Scales

 September 1978 to August 1990

 |CR||Completed Requirements: Not Calculated in GPA|

 |W||Withdrew: Not Calculated in GPA|

 |NMR||No Mark Received: Not calculated in GPA Hours of Instruction|